 The bypass damper has a modulating actuator and is used for temperature control.
-It is actuated when room temperature rises above set point.
+It is actuated when inlet temperature rises above set point.
 The bypass air pathway has inherently lower resistance than the main path through the exchanger, which enables a proportion of air to make its way directly through to the room without gaining heat from the exchanger.
-This contributes to the cooling effect.
+Provided that external air temperature is low enough, this contributes to the cooling effect.

-Bypass actuation is the first step taken by the AirMaster air handling unit control system to reduce room temperature.
-It is completely automatic and gradual enough to be imperceptible to the room occupant.
+Bypass actuation is the first step taken by the AirMaster air handling unit control system to reduce inlet and room temperature.
+The process is completely automatic and gradual enough to be imperceptible to the room occupant.
 There is no manual setting required of the bypass damper.

 Bypass operation of the heat recovery ventilation unit is sometimes called ‘free cooling’.
 AirMaster control systems bring on cooling functions in sequence, with priority given to the lowest running cost method.
 Thus, after bypass possibilities are maximised, supply air is then ramped up.
 Only after the bypass is fully open and supply air is at full throughput would the cooling module be brought into service (if there is one).

-If room temperature rises above desired setting, during day time operation AirMaster heat recovery ventilation units will act to reduce this temperature in 3 stages:
+If inlet temperature rises above its desired setting, during day time operation, AirMaster heat recovery ventilation units act to regain set point in 3 stages:

 (1) The bypass damper opens automatically.
 This diverts a portion of the incoming air around the counterflow heat exchanger, decreasing the temperature of the inlet supply air.
 No manual intervention or unit stoppage is required to adjust the bypass damper position.

 (3) The cooling module is activated (if there is one).
-The automatic bypass function and night time cooling ensure that the inlet and room temperature are kept down.
-If this is insufficient, effective temperature reduction can be achieved using a cooling module.
-Cooling modules are designed to match the shape of the AirMaster heat recovery ventilation units that they are paired with.
-They fit between the unit back surface and the mounting wall, and have side panels which conceal the join to the heat recovery ventilation unit.
-Cooling modules have a compressor and work on the refrigeration principle.
+If the automatic bypass function has not been sufficient to bring inlet temperature down, effective inlet temperature reduction can be achieved by a cooling module.
+Cooling modules work on similar principles to those used in a domestic fridge and are designed to deal with fresh air thermal load.
+They are designed to match the shape of the AirMaster heat recovery ventilation units that they are paired with.
+They fit between the unit back surface and mounting wall, with side panels which conceal the join to the heat recovery ventilation unit.

-Sequential operation of (1) bypass damper, (2) fan, (3) cooling module, ensures that the most energy efficient methods are given priority.
+Sequential operation of bypass damper, then fan, then cooling module, ensures that the most energy efficiency is given priority.
 Put another way, the sequence is designed to hold off action by the cooling module as long as possible, as energy is required to power the compressor.